cy6erskunk/q-n-a/docs/Organisational-rules.md

 Satellite competitions may be organized at any of the 6 weapons.

 There are no minimum participation standards.
-October 2024

-17

-FIE

 # Chapter 2